Make a Flight Free Pledge!

 Could you choose to take a year off flying?

-There are three levels of pledge:
+There are four examples of pledge:

-- to be flight free for life.
+- Flight free for life!

 Comments on "Make a Flight Free Pledge!"